Professor William M. Shafer PhD

 I earned a B.A. with majors in Microbiology and Psychobiology from UCLA in 1980, then completed a Medical Technology Training Program and worked as a Licensed Clinical Laboratory Technologist for six years in the Bowyer Oncology Clinic Laboratory at UCLA before returning to graduate school.
 I earned a Ph.D. in Microbiology and Molecular Genetics at UCLA in 1992, then did post-doctoral studies in Microbiology and Immunology with Jeff Miller at UCLA, studying bacterial pathogenesis.
 I established my own laboratory at UC Santa Barbara in 2001.
 I moved to the University of North Carolina - Chapel Hill in 2009, where I am Professor and Associate Chair of Microbiology & Immunology.
 My laboratory studies mechanisms of signal transduction, protein secretion, and DNA transposition, especially as they relate to bacteria-host and bacteria-bacteria interactions.
 I served as an editor for Molecular Microbiology from 1996 to 2017, have served on multiple NIH study section panels, and Chaired or Co-chaired several regional and international scientific conferences.
 I have served as Division B Chair and Divisional Group II Chair for the American Society for Microbiology (ASM) and served as the ASM President from 2017 to 2018.

-Dr Sarah Coulthurst PhD
+Prof Sarah Coulthurst PhD

-Reader and Wellcome Trust Senior Fellow
+Professor of Microbial Interactions and Wellcome Trust Senior Research Fellow

 School of Life Sciences